IBBY Australia: Ena Noël Award for Encouragement

 In 1994, founding president of IBBY Australia, Ena Noël, founded her own biennial prize - the Ena Noel Award - to encourage young emerging writers and illustrators.
 The name was chosen so that it was apparent to all concerned that someone highly regarded in the field was fostering young Australian authors and illustrators for children.
 The award is a mounted silver medallion designed by the first winner of the award, the Australian Aboriginal writer/illustrator Arone Raymond Meeks.

 From 1994–2008 this biennial award was presented during the congress of the Australian Library and Information Association (ALIA).
-In 2010, the award will be presented at an independent IBBY Australia function.
+From 2010, the award was presented at an independent IBBY Australia function.

-Only books by Australian creators published in the two years prior to the particular closing date can be nominated by the publishers for the Ena Noël award.
+Up until 2023, only books by Australian creators published in the two years prior to the particular closing date could be nominated by the publishers for the Ena Noël award.
+To mark the 30th anniversary there will be two awards, one for a writer and one for an illustrator.
 Secondly, the nominated creator must be under the age of 35 at the time the title (or titles) for which they are nominated was published.
 Thirdly, any nominated author or illustrator has to be deemed by the judges to be worthy of encouragement.